Skip to content

 Miller v.
 Alabama (2012).
 Miller arose from two consolidated cases.
 Evan Miller was 14 when he participated in a murder in Alabama.
 Kuntrell Jackson was also 14 in the Arkansas case joined with Miller's.
 Both were sentenced to mandatory life without parole under state statutes that removed sentencing discretion from judges when the jury returned a murder verdict.
 The Court's holding was narrow but consequential: a mandatory sentencing scheme that removes individualized consideration of youth and its attendant characteristics cannot constitutionally be applied to a defendant who was under 18 at the time of the offence.
 The sentencer must at least consider the mitigating qualities of youth before imposing a life-without-parole term.

-The majority opinion by Justice Kagan explicitly cited Laurence Steinberg's 2008 paper on the dual-systems model of adolescent risk-taking, published in Developmental Science, and the Casey et al. (2008) work on prefrontal-cortex to amygdala maturation timelines.
+The majority opinion by Justice Kagan explicitly cited Laurence Steinberg's 2008 paper on the dual-systems model of adolescent risk-taking, published in Developmental Review, and the Casey et al. (2008) work on prefrontal-cortex to amygdala maturation timelines.
 This was not peripheral reference material; the Court used it as part of the constitutional analysis.

 Montgomery v.
 Louisiana (2016).
 Henry Montgomery was convicted of murder in 1963, at the age of 17.
 In 2016, the Supreme Court held that Miller's rule applied retroactively to prisoners already serving mandatory life-without-parole sentences.
 This decision opened the possibility of resentencing for several hundred prisoners nationally who had been sentenced as juveniles under mandatory schemes before Miller was decided.
 The forensic-psychology implications were substantial: resentencing hearings require retrospective developmental and risk assessments for individuals who had been incarcerated for decades.